configcat/docs/website/docs/sdk-reference/csharp.md

 ```

 ### 5. Dispose *ConfigCat* client
-You can safely `dispose()` the client instance and release all associated resources on application exit.
+You can safely `Dispose()` the client instance and release all associated resources on application exit.
 ```csharp
 client.Dispose();
 ```